 - Double Indemnity contains a rare example in which the villain (in this case also the protagonist) is not actually evil enough to kill the one person who has evidence against his partner-in-crime: instead, once he is assured that she has told no one else, he just convinces her to keep quiet about it.

 - Batman Returns features Selina Kyle (Michelle Pfeiffer) going through these exact motions with her boss Max Shreck (Christopher Walken) about his plan to drain Gotham City of electricity.
-There's a bit of Genre Savvy there when Shreck approaches her with a menacing look, scaring her - and then he laughs, pretending it was all a joke.
+When Shreck approaches her with a menacing look, scaring her - and then he laughs, pretending it was all a joke.
 Soon Selina is laughing too.

 Max: (presses Selina against a window menacingly, and leans forward as if to kiss her, then pulls back) "Huh?!"(They both laugh)Selina: (laughing) "You know, for a moment there you really frightened me-"(Max whips around and shoves her out of the window)